TehGM/Wolfringo/README.md

 ```
 See [Example project](Examples/HostedPingBot/HostedMessageHandler.cs) for a working example.

-### Logging
-[WolfClient](Wolfringo.Core/WolfClient.cs) constructor takes an ILogger as one of the optional parameters, making it compatible with any of the major .NET logging frameworks.
-To enable logging, create a new instance of any ILogger, and simply pass it to the client constructor.

-In .NET Core Host, simply configure logging using services as you normally would in ASP.NET Core/other Hosted scenario.
-Default [HostedWolfClient](Wolfringo.Hosting/HostedWolfClient.cs) will use dependency injection mechanisms to get the logger and pass it to the underlying [WolfClient](Wolfringo.Core/WolfClient.cs).

 ### Auto-Reconnecting

 You can use [WolfClientReconnector](Wolfringo.Utilities/WolfClientReconnector.cs) to enable configurable auto-reconnecting behaviour.
 This is implemented outside of [WolfClient](Wolfringo.Core/WolfClient.cs) to make reconnector implementation-independent.